 Click on > Employee Handbook, Documents & Test (Level 4)

 Click on > Employee Standards Test (Level 5)

-Everybody like a good puzzle, but they don’t want to solve the mystery of changing page titles on your intranet.
+Everybody likes a good puzzle, but they don’t want to solve the mystery of changing page titles on your intranet.
 Inconsistency in menu navigation title and the page title can keep your users wondering if they ever found the right page.
-In many cases this can seem like a small oversight but it can create some significant usability issues when it comes helping your users locate the right data.
+In many cases, this can seem like a small oversight but it can create some significant usability issues when it comes to helping your users locate the right data.

 Best Practice: Consistency is key – ensure all main menu and submenu navigation match page titles, which in many cases can be controlled through your content management system within your intranet.

 What is diluted content?
 Content that has been watered down over time, that has lost its value.
-We have often spoke about this content in the past as stale or dated content.
-For more information check out our blog post on Intranet Hoarding Syndrome (IHS).
+We have often spoken about this content in the past as stale or dated content.

 Best Practice: Go through routinely archiving stale and unused pages bi-annually or annually.
 Use the analytics and statistics software on your intranet to easily identify these stale, underutilized pages.

 Information architecture best practices